buildpacks/spec/extensions/project-descriptor.md

 This defines the buildpacks that a platform should use on the repo.

-Either an `version`, `uri`, or `script` table MUST be included, but MUST NOT include any combination of these elements.
+Either a `version`, `uri`, or `script` table MUST be included, but MUST NOT include any combination of these elements.

 The `api` and `inline` key MUST be defined in the `script` table.
 The value of the `inline` key will be used as the build script for the [inline buildpack](#Definitions) this entry represents.
 The value of the `api` key defines its Buildpack API compatibility, and the `shell` key defines the shell used to execute the `inline` script.